 “Did I not just ask you to be open-minded?”

 “You’re a talent agent.
-What kind of talent is needed to hand out perfume samples?”
+What kind of talent does it take to hand out perfume samples?”

-“You stand there looking pretty and smile when you don’t feel like it.
+“You stand there looking pretty, and you smile when you don’t feel like it.
 That takes talent.”

 She blinked.
 “Did I just fall from your top call list?
-Did you sign new actors that all the good stuff is going to?”
+Did you sign new actors that you’re giving all the good stuff?”

 “Minty, you’re one of the best talents I got in the stable.
 But times are hard and we gotta make some dough any way we can.
 Work with me.
 Perfume samples.”